 Equity price risk is the risk of loss arising from changes in equity prices.
-The Fund's equities are subject to the equity price risk inherent in all equity securities i.e. the value of holdings may fall as well as rise.
-As at 31 August 2017, the equities were included in securities as shown in note 8.
+The Fund's investments in equity securities are subject to the equity price risk inherent in all equity securities, i.e. the value of holdings may fall as well as rise.
+As at 31 August 2019, the equity securities were included in securities as shown in note 9.
 The risk is primarily addressed through diversification of investment portfolio in accordance with a documented risk management and investment strategy, and the Fund monitors the risk on a continuous basis.

-It was estimated that, as at 31 August 2017, a 10% increase/decrease in the market bid prices of the equities, with all other variables held constant, would increase/decrease the surplus for the year by HK\$133.6 million (2016: HK\$118.8 million).
+It was estimated that, as at 31 August 2019, a 10% increase/decrease in the market bid prices of the equity securities, with all other variables held constant, would increase/decrease the surplus for the year by HK\$160.4 million (2018: HK\$132.2 million).